Welcome to the blog

 library(pheatmap)

-# Load in the results objects before and after shrinkage
+# Load in the results object before shrinkage (http://genomedata.org/cri-workshop/deseq2/res.rds)

 MA-plot before LFC shrinkage